California couple waterboarded kids, authorities say - Journal du Cameroun

 They said the house was in filthy condition, with clothes, garbage and feces scattered everywhere.

-The children were taken into custody and it was only during the subsequent probe that the sadistic abuse came to light, authorities said.
+The children — aged from four months to 12 years old, according to police — were taken into custody and it was only during the subsequent probe that the sadistic abuse came to light, authorities said.

 “During the investigation, the children thoroughly described the incidents of abuse,” according to the motion filed by prosecutors.